When to 3D Print In House and When to Outsource

 - What materials will you need?

 - What is the function of your parts — visual display?
 Functional prototyping?
 Casting into end products?

 - How many of your parts can you fit into one build volume of a desktop and an industrial machine?

 - Order sample parts from various service bureaus and 3D printer manufacturers such as this free sample part from Formlabs to evaluate surface finish and detail.
-Ask each company to provide more information about the sample part such as: how long did it take to print, how much material was used, and the layer thickness.
+Ask each company to provide more information about the sample part, like how long it took to print, how much material was used, and the layer thickness.